singh1114/best/_posts/2020-04-05-practical-approach-to-tree-pruning-using-sklearn.md

 {% include math.html math_code="$and\ R(T)\ is\ the\ loss\ function\ calculated\ across\ the\ leaves.$" %}

 * Use K-Fold cross-validation to choose `alpha`.
 Simply putting, divide the training data into `K` smaller parts and run the `fit` function on `K` iterations with leaving `K` different subsets of training data as validation data and finally calculate the Mean Square Error using these K validation subsets as a function of `alpha`.
-(Will discuss k-fold cross validation in feature engineering post.)
+(Will discuss k-fold cross-validation in feature engineering post.)

-* Pick the `alpha` value with minimum average error.
+* Pick the `alpha` value with a minimum average error.

 * Return the subtree that corresponds to the chosen value of `alpha`.